 Go more minimal

 Declutter.
 This is the one space that going minimal is not just about aesthetics.
-It is about creating enough negative space for the eyes and mind to distress.
+Hence, it is super important to adopt a more minimal mindset in order for any bathroom idea to become Zen.
+For starters, it is about creating enough negative space for the eyes and mind to distress.
 Therefore, hiding away toiletries is important.

 Placing your essentials in glass jars on a decorative tray for a more collected look is a good way to make a decorative statement in a tidy way.
 But if you’re anything like the “old” me who used to try out different shampoos and shower gels every three weeks I feel you.
 Chances are that you have piled on lots of unfinished bottles here and there.
 But, as I already said, that was the “old” me.